-Since the 2008 financial crisis, the UK’s productivity has fallen dramatically and now lags behind that of other European countries, most notably Germany.
-For this reason, the word “productivity” looms large in public policy discussions and has become the focus of complex debate.
-However, many find themselves hard-pressed to explain exactly what the term means.
-Mike Haynes provides a detailed examination of the concept, how it is used, and why it is held by economists to be so important in evaluating the health of modern economies.
+Productivity looms large in public policy discussions yet many find themselves hard-pressed to explain exactly what the term means.
+Even within economics, its nature and significance is contested and the focus of complex debate.
+Michael Haynes cuts through the jargon and political sloganeering to provide a detailed examination of the concept, how it is used and why it is held by economists to be so important in evaluating the health of economies.

 1. Productivity: "it's almost everything" 2.
 How does productivity happen?
 3. Mysterious figures 4.
 Can productivity growth go on forever?
 5. It's tough at the top 6.
 Miracle productivity growth in the Asian Tigers?
 7. Coming last?
 Low productivity in Africa 8.
 Productivity in a different world